 When the warmer months are approaching, I always try to keep a few fresh salad dressing options in the fridge, and this Catalina dressing is one of the newest additions to my rotation.

-It also helps that I’ve recently fallen in love with taco pasta salad (recipe coming soon!) and this dressing just happens to be a key ingredient.
+Plus, it doesn’t hurt that I’ve recently fallen in love with taco pasta salad and this dressing just happens to be a key ingredient.

 What is Catalina dressing?